Dearborn, Michigan Birth Injury Attorneys

 Over the years our Dearborn, Michigan birth injury attorneys have accumulated an impressive panel of nationally recognized obstetricians, neonatologists, neurologists, lifecare specialists, therapists and other experts that will work tirelessly on your case to determine where negligence occurred, who was responsible, and how to best serve the medical and financial needs of your child.
 Our firm is consistently recognized by legal publications for having the top verdicts and settlements in the state of Michigan.

-If your child was diagnosed with a birth injury, such as cerebral palsy, a seizure disorder or hypoxic ischemic encephalopathy (HIE), the award winning birth injury lawyers at ABC Law Centers can help.
+If your child was diagnosed with a birth injury, such as cerebral palsy, a seizure disorder or hypoxic ischemic encephalopathy (HIE), the award winning birth injury lawyers at ABC Law Centers: Birth Injury Lawyers can help.
 We have helped children throughout the country obtain compensation for lifelong treatment, therapy and a secure future, and we give personal attention to each child and family we represent.
 Our nationally recognized birth injury firm has numerous multi-million dollar verdicts and settlements that attest to our success and no fees are ever paid to our firm until we win your case.

 Do you have a case?